The Rise of Self-Defense Jogger Rings

 Self-defense jogger rings are a new product that can keep women safe and prevent a violent attack from occurring.

 Jogger safety wasn't always a problem, but there have been many recent incidents involving joggers being attacked, raped, kidnapped, or murdered.
 This article was written and posted on September 21st, 2018.
 Here are just a few of the most recent incidents from the past three days:

 September 21st, 2018 - Two Women Fight Off Attempted Abduction in New Zealand

 September 20th, 2018 - Jogger Stabbed to Death in Washington DC

 September 18th, 2018 - Jogger Attacked and Attempted Robbery in NYC's Central Park

-Getting attacked while jogging is now a very serious and possible issue, and women are investing in new personal protection products to prevent something bad from happening.
+Getting attacked while jogging is now a very serious threat, and women are investing in personal protective products to prevent something bad from happening.

 What was once a great way to release stress and burn calories is now yet another activity that women must be on high alert.
-Let's take a look at some of the reasons why we think female runners and joggers are being targeted while out for a run.
+Let's take a look at some of the reasons why female joggers are being targeted while out for a run.